The Skunky Days ~ Pepe Le Pew Is a Good Guy

 KOLICHIYAW: Hopi name meaning, "skunk."

 SKUNKS have always been respected and feared.
-When threatened, the skunk raises its bushy tail, stamps its feet, stiffens its legs and the hair on body raises up and it hisses like a cat.
-It these tactics does not work to frighten the invader, the skunk simply turns its rump and sprays with accuracy.
+When threatened, the skunk raises its bushy tail, stamps its feet, stiffens its legs and the hair on the body lifts, and it hisses like a cat.
+It these tactics do not work to frighten the invader, the skunk turns its rump and sprays with accuracy.
 This disgusting musk liquid irritates the eyes, temporarily blocks vision and stuns other senses of its victim such as smell and touch.

 The SKUNK teaches us to take heed when a warning presents itself.
-When our instincts tell us there is danger or trouble facing us, we should not allow our brain to get in the way, but instead, follow our senses and take appropriate steps to move in another direction.
-If we respect the instinctual part of our being we can avoid problems before they develop.
+When our instincts tell us danger is facing us, don't allow the brain to get in the way.
+Instead, follow our senses and take appropriate steps to move in another direction.
+If we respect the instinctual part of our being, we can avoid problems before they develop.

-Those with the skunk as their animal totem are naturally buoyant.
-They go through life with a calm assurance and exude a peaceful energy that is extremely attractive to others.
+Those with the skunk as their animal totem are naturally buoyant; they go through life with a calm assurance and exude the peaceful energy that is extremely attractive to others.